haskellfoundation/tech-proposals/proposals/accepted/000-ast-parser-libs.rst

 There is no disagreement that as-is, that data type is not suitable for a nice self-contained library. [#faststring-unsuitable]_
 The disagreement is whether TTG should be blocked on reworking ``FastString`` somehow to be better for GHC and non-GHC alike, or whether we should just side-step the issue entirely.

-I make no claims about what is better in the long term for GHC, but when reworking ``FastString`` and benchmarking the new algorthms might take **Days to Weeks**, we can side-step the issue with a new ``StringP`` type family "extension point" like the existing ``IdP`` one in **minutes**. [#extension-point]_
+We make no claims about what is better in the long term for GHC, but when reworking ``FastString`` and benchmarking the new algorthms might take **Days to Weeks**, we can side-step the issue with a new ``StringP`` type family "extension point" like the existing ``IdP`` one in **minutes**. [#extension-point]_

-Out of a basic fiduciary towards the Haskell Foundation, we thus declare that unless "Plan A" works out very quickly, "Plan B" of just introducing another extension point should be used.
+Out of a basic fiduciary duty, we thus declare that unless "Plan A" works out almost as quickly, "Plan B" of just introducing another extension point should be used.
-We can also revisit the issue later, *after* we have our factored-out AST library.
+We can also revisit getting rid of any newly-added extension points later, *after* we have our factored-out AST library.

+N.B.
+Third-party code (e.g. HLint_ will often also need ``Data`` instances for the AST.
+We could consider making those polymorphic again as they used to be, and factoring them out accordingly.
+Or, we can just let downstream projects define their own instances specialized do their own extension type (as GHC does with ``GhcPass``).
+The latter is a good cheap "plan B" to delay dealing with those instances so they don't block this milestone.

 .. [#faststring-unsuitable]
   Everyone agrees it is insuitable in its current state because things like: